Staff of Atiku's radio, TV stations lament non-payment of salaries

 They also said the current pattern of salary payment is not palatable to staff.

 “You don’t know when the next salary will come, hence, staff cannot plan.
-Staff of Gotel Communications Limited are being owed October, November, and December salaries,” they said.
+The staff of Gotel Communications Limited are being owed October, November, and December salaries,” they said.

 “The founder of Gotel Communications Limited, Alh Atiku Abubakar, has done his best for the station, as the station has been single-handedly financed by him 100 per cent.
 However, the latest developments cannot be determined by the staff of the organisation.
 Is the station winding down?
 The staff need to know their fate.”

-A top management staff told this newspaper on Monday that the payment of two months’ salary arrears were made (on Friday), while the other months will be made in January.
+A top management staff told this newspaper on Monday that the payment of two months’ salary arrears was made (on Friday), while the other months will be made in January.

 But the workers discountenanced his claims, saying they were yet to receive their salaries as at press time Monday afternoon.

-Paul Ibe, the Media Adviser to Mr Abubakar, told this newspaper that he could not comment on the issue because he is no longer on the board of Gotel.
+Paul Ibe, the Media Adviser to Atiku, told this newspaper that he could not comment on the issue because he is no longer on the board of Gotel.

 Meanwhile, repeated calls and messages to the MD of Gotel Communications Limited, Mohammed Elyakub, were unanswered.